jmrphy/media_civil_war/media_civil_war.md

     implications.
-In particular, they highlight that for some causal processes, "Effects may not arise until some culminating point is reached," and they "may change in sign over time, as actors strategically adapt to their new information environment."
+In particular, they highlight that for some causal processes, "Effects may not arise until some culminating point is reached," and they "may change in sign over time, as actors strategically adapt to their new information environment" [@Lyall:2015uc, 3-4].

+[^3]: The measure is discussed in greater detail below.

-[^3]: I assume throughout that mass media typically first appears within
+[^4]: I assume throughout that mass media typically first appears within
     countries at very low levels relative to the population (low media density).
 I also assume throughout that, despite variable rates of change and short-run decreases, media density has a long-run